-In this episode of The Recovery Sessions, Nina shares her strategy for learning to stay and thrive, despite her disease.
+In this episode of The Recovery Sessions, Nina shares her key strategy for staying sober: Staying and Praying.Read More

 Journaling, the process of exploring thoughts and feelings through the written word, is explored in this episode of The Recovery Sessions 2.Read More